 Montessori & Reggio Emilia

-In Ivy Prep, we combined Montessori and Reggio Emilia methods.
+At Ivy Prep, we combine the Montessori and Reggio Emilia methods.

 What is Montessori Education?

 This is a method of education that is based on self-directed activity, hands-on learning and collaborative play.
 In Montessori classrooms children make creative choices in their learning, while the classroom and the teacher offer age-appropriate activities to guide the process.
 Children work in groups and individually to discover and explore knowledge of the world and to develop their maximum potential.